 What about low level laser light therapy for CCCA?

 There do not appear to be any published studies on this, and unfortunately the main brands of this treatment have not included people with darker skins in their studies to a level that they are able to guarantee results in the same way as those with lighter skins.
+This treatment may not be suitable for everyone, so please check for contraindications before purchasing

 What about cosmetic camouflage?